telerik/teststudio-docs/docs/features/project-settings/general.md

 ## WPF

 Represents the default application path for WPF tests.
-Once set, each test will use this path for recording and execution, unless Use default path is unchecked in the <a href="/getting-started/create-test-standalone/wpf-test" target="_blank">WPF test configuration dialog</a>.
+Once set, each WPF test will use this path for recording and execution, unless Use default path is unchecked in the <a href="/getting-started/create-test-standalone/wpf-test" target="_blank">WPF test configuration dialog</a>.

+## Desktop

+Represents the default application path for Desktop tests.
+Once set, each desktop test will use this path for recording and execution in the <a href="/automated-tests/desktop-testing/desktop-test#use-default-desktop-application-path" target="_blank">Desktop test configuration dialog</a>.

 ## Connection settings